-- 1989 s17 and s47). - 5.8 However, these powers cannot be used to see and question children who are being home educated for the sole purpose of establishing whether the education being provided is suitable. - 5.9 There may be safeguarding and child protection issues that arise in relation to any child whether school or home educated. - 5.10 If any safeguarding or child protection concerns come to light in the course of your child being registered as home educated, these concerns will be referred immediately to the appropriate agency. - 5.11 Education services have a duty to share information with other agencies from Children's Social Care, when there is a safeguarding concern about a child.
+- being home educated for the sole purpose of establishing whether the education being provided is suitable. - 5.9 There may be safeguarding and child protection issues that arise in relation to any child whether school or home educated. - 5.10 If any safeguarding or child protection concerns come to light in the course of your child being registered as home educated, these concerns will be referred immediately to the appropriate agency. - 5.11 Education services have a duty to share information with other agencies such as Children's Social Care, when there is a safeguarding concern about a child.